merdahl/AlexaBeagleBone2/README.md

 The pymplb wrapper by Stefan Parviainen is a clean and elegant solution for programatically controlling Mplayer from Python.

+Voice triggering is also now supported using PocketSphinx.
+Other voice triggering libraries will be tested as well.
+CPU usage seems reasonable, even while streaming audio and performing a voice triggering session.

 Build Instructions
 ==================